ShivamPatel-Code/Spring-Cloud/README.md

-## This project is a Spring Boot application that implements key Spring-Cloud functionalities and tools mentioned below.
+## This project is a Spring Boot application that aims to implement key Spring-Cloud functionalities and tools mentioned below.

 - Docker
 - Kubernetes